Techtonica/curriculum/projects/submitting-work.md

 - Go to your repository on GitHub
 - In the "Branch" menu, choose the branch that contains your commits.
   ![](pr-screenshot/pr5.png)
 - Above the list of files, click Pull request.
-Then click on `New pull Request`
+Then click `New pull Request`

   ![](pr-screenshot/pr6.png)

 - Use the base branch dropdown menu to select the branch you'd like to merge your changes into, then use the compare branch drop-down menu to choose the topic branch you made your changes in.
-Click on `Create pull request`
+Click `Create pull request`

   ![](pr-screenshot/pr7.png)

 - Type a title and description for your pull request.
 Click `Create pull request`
   ![](pr-screenshot/pr8.png)
 - At last copy the URL and send it to the reviewer